K-55 (Kansas highway): History

 Before state highways were numbered in Kansas there were auto trails, which were an informal network of marked routes that existed in the United States and Canada in the early part of the 20th century.
 K-55's western terminus, US-81, closely follows the Meridian Highway and the South West Trail.

 K-55 was first designated as a state highway by the State Highway Commission of Kansas, now known as KDOT, by 1927.
 At that time it ran from US-81 west of Belle Plaine southeast to K-12 in Oxford.
 By 1928, it was realigned to travel east from US-81 to K-15 west of Udall.
 In November 1930, it was announced that work would begin spring of 1931, to reconstruct the road from Belle Plaine east to the Cowley County line.
 This included a bridge over Cowskin Creek and Arkansas River.
 K-55 was extended east along K-15 to US-77 south of Rock by 1931.
 By 1932, K-55 was truncated back to its pre-1931 terminus.
 In late-March 1932, a bid was approved for grading, culvert, and bridge projects on K-55 east of Belle Plaine.
 The bridge over the Arkansas River was finished in 1933.

 In a resolution passed on January 1, 1941, it was approved to realign K-15 from southeast of Mulvane to Udall, and to extend K-55 east to the new alignment in Udall.
 By October 1941, SHC engineers and surveyors were planning the new alignment of K-15 from Wichita to Winfield.
 The new alignment of K-15 and extension of K-55 was completed by 1945.
 By 1948, the entire length of K-55 was paved.

+In October 2022 a complete over-haul and reconstruction of the bridge began after numerous delays.
+The rebuild is expected to be completed in November 2023.